-15.1 A boat intending to protest is requested to notify the finishing line boat of its intention and the identity of the protested boat(s) as soon as possible after finishing.

-15.2 Protest forms are available at the jury desk and completed protest forms should be delivered to the jury desk as soon as possible.
+- 15.1 A boat intending to protest is requested to notify the finishing line boat of its intention and the identity of the protested boat(s) as soon as possible after finishing. - 15.2 Protest forms are available at the jury desk and completed protest forms should be delivered to the jury desk as soon as possible.
 The protest time limit will be one hour after the division signal boat docks, except for those boats moored at Stock Island, for which the protest time limit will be 90 minutes after the division signal boat docks.
-The protest time limit for each division will be posted on the jury notice board.

-15.3 Protest notices will be posted as soon as possible after they are delivered to the jury desk to inform competitors where and when there is a hearing to which they are party.
+The protest time limit for each division will be posted on the jury notice board. - 15.3 Protest notices will be posted as soon as possible after they are delivered to the jury desk to inform competitors where and when there is a hearing to which they are party.
 Protest hearings will be scheduled to start as soon as possible after the notices are posted.
 The jury will attempt to hear protests in the order of receipt.
-Representatives of boats who are parties to hearings and their witnesses shall remain on call in the vicinity of the jury desk.

-15.4 It is each boat's sole responsibility to check the jury notice board at the end of the protest filing time to see if she is cited in a protest.
-Failure of any party to appear when called for a hearing will be considered by the jury as grounds for proceeding under rule 63.3(b).

-15.5 When protests are heard by an international jury, its decisions will be final in accordance with rule 70.5.
-The jury may be split into panels in accordance with rule N1.4(b).
-The time limit for filing a written request for a hearing under rule N1.4(b) is one hour after the decision is announced.
+Representatives of boats who are parties to hearings and their witnesses shall remain on call in the vicinity of the jury desk. - 15.4 It is each boat's sole responsibility to check the jury notice board at the end of the protest filing time to see if she is cited in a protest.
+Failure of any party to appear when called for a hearing will be considered by the jury as grounds for proceeding under RRS 63.3(b). - When protests are heard by an international jury, its decisions will be final in accordance with RRS 70.5.
+The jury may be split into panels in accordance with RRS N1.4(b).
+The time limit for filing a written request for a hearing under RRS N1.4(b) is one hour after the decision is announced.
 Decisions of a national jury are subject to appeal.

 15.6.
 On the last day of the regatta a request for reopening a hearing shall be delivered within the protest time limit if the party requesting reopening was informed of the decision on the previous day, or no later than 30 minutes after the party requesting reopening was informed of the decision on that day.
-This changes rule 66.
+This changes RRS 66.

-15.6.
-On the last day of the regatta a request for reopening a hearing shall be delivered within the protest time limit if the party requesting reopening was informed of the decision on the previous day, or no later than 30 minutes after the party requesting reopening was informed of the decision on that day.
-This changes rule 66.